-- A DSL has been appointed and trained. - Training for the DSL every two years and that the DSL is kept abreast of developments and changes in law. - That sufficient time and resources are allocated to the DSL to carry out their role effectively. - All staff /governors/volunteers have received safeguarding training including induction training for all staff and at regular intervals. - The Single Central Record is accurate and up to date. - Numbers and trends of safeguarding issues are monitored. - Regular meetings with DSL. - The School child protection and safeguarding policies are updated in line with legislation and annually. - Governing board is informed about safeguarding regularly and provided with an annual report. - Support DSL and Headteacher in preparing for Ofsted and other inspections. - Children are taught about safeguarding, including online, through teaching and learning opportunities, as part of a broad and balanced curriculum. - Robust safer recruitment practice is in place. - Ensure safer recruitment and selection practice is in line with legal requirements, including the requirement for governors and to have enhanced DBS checks.
+- A DSL has been appointed and trained. - Training for the DSL takes place every two years and that the DSL is kept abreast of developments and changes in law. - That sufficient time and resources are allocated to the DSL to carry out their role effectively. - All staff /governors/volunteers have received safeguarding training including induction training for all staff and at regular intervals. - The Single Central Record is accurate and up to date with records for teaching and non-teaching staff, volunteers and governors. - Numbers and trends of safeguarding issues are monitored. - Regular meetings with DSL. - The School child protection and safeguarding policies are updated in line with legislation and annually. - Governing Board is informed about safeguarding regularly and provided with an annual report. - Support DSL and Headteacher in preparing for Ofsted and other inspections.

+- Children are taught about safeguarding, including online, through teaching and learning opportunities, as part of a broad and balanced curriculum.
+Ensure safer recruitment and selection practice is in line with legal requirements, including the requirement for governors and Trustees to have enhanced DBS checks and Section 128 checks. - The Governing board should ensure appropriate online filters and appropriate monitoring systems are in place.